devblackops/github-action-psscriptanalyzer/README.md

 ## Usage

 Place the following in your `./github/main.workflow` file to run PSScriptAnalyzer on incoming pull requests.
+This action can be triggered from other GitHub events but analyzer results will only be posted as comments to pull requests.

 > Make sure `secrets = ["GITHUB_TOKEN"]` is present as it is required to post a comment back to the pull request.